-SRG is developing the Lola Graphite deposit, which is located in the Republic of Guinea, West Africa.
-The Lola Graphite occurrence has a prospective surface outline of 3.22 km2 of continuous graphitic gneiss, one of the largest graphitic surface areas in the world.
+SRG is developing the Lola graphite deposit located in the Republic of Guinea, West Africa.
+The Lola graphite occurrence has a prospective surface outline of 3.22 km2 of continuous graphitic gneiss, one of the largest graphitic surface areas in the world.

 SRG’s Board of Directors and management team are seasoned resource industry professionals with extensive experience in the exploration, the development and the realization of world-class mining projects in Africa, North America and Europe.
 Management’s technical expertise also includes graphite-specific mining, processing and development.